Dimension-5 baryon-number violation in low-scale Pati-Salam: Viability of a light

-We also point out that the next largest dimensional scalar that can break PS correctly, $(\mathbf{10},\mathbf{1},\mathbf{3})$, generates no dimension-5 operators whatsoever with the usual embeddings for the SM field content within PS.
-However, such a scalar cannot allow for light-neutrino masses without $v_R \gtrsim \mathcal{O}(10^{12})$~GeV, if a seesaw explanation is desired.
-It may be an interesting model-building direction to try and generate light neutrino masses in a natural way with such a scalar and a light $X_\mu$.
-Of course, it is possible that whatever field content is introduced may end up regenerating the dangerous dimension-5 $B$-violating operators.
+We also point out that the $(\mathbf{4}, \mathbf{1}, \mathbf{2})$ is not the only possible representation for the PS-breaking scalar, and the conclusions of this paper do not immediately apply to alternative choices.
+PS-breaking scalars must have the appropriate quantum numbers to preserve the $U(1)_Y$ of the SM.
+The next largest-dimensional scalar commonly employed in PS model building after the $(\mathbf{4}, \mathbf{1}, \mathbf{2})$ is the $(\mathbf{10},\mathbf{1},\mathbf{3})$.
+This scalar generates no dimension-5 operators whatsoever, assuming standard fermion embeddings.
+While this may seem like a good candidate to avoid unwanted nucleon decays, such a scalar cannot allow for light neutrino masses without $v_R \gtrsim \mathcal{O}(10^{12})$~GeV, if a seesaw explanation is desired, preventing light leptoquarks from appearing in the theory.
+It may be an interesting model-building direction to try and generate light neutrino masses without tuning by employing this scalar.
+Of course, it is possible that whatever field content is introduced may end up generating dangerous dimension-5 $B$-violating operators.

+To the best of our knowledge higher-dimensional scalar representations beyond these two have not been used in any models of high- or low-scale PS, as such scalars will not couple to the SM fermions in a renomarmalisable way.
+In such cases, the $m_u = m_\nu$ prediction of PS can only be broken through extreme tuning between multiple EW Higgs multiplets.
+Introducing exotic fermions of appropriate dimension to couple such a PS-breaking scalar to the SM fermions may avoid this tuning and allow for low-scale PS breaking, but this must be evaluated on a model-by-model basis before analysing the implications of dimension-5 $B$-violating operators.
+The introduction of large-dimensional fermion multiplets will inevitably generate extra mass mixing for the SM fermions, \textit{e.g.} charged-lepton mass mixing, and therefore additional nucleon decay channels will generically be predicted beyond the neutral channel appearing in the minimal model if $B$ violation occurs at dimension 5.